Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Theoretical Results

+We now have the following theorem.
 The key idea behind the proof is to show that the stationary point $\theta^*$ corresponds to an optimal solution to the concave program \eqref{opt:Q3} and thus also provides an optimal solution to the quasiconvex OIR minimization problem \eqref{opt:Q0}.
-To do this we first reinterpret \eqref{stat_implies_glob:1} as a concave program via the perspective transformation considered in section \ref{sec:concave_program_2}.
-We then demonstrate that the feasible solution corresponding to $\theta^*$ is a stationary point of this concave program and thus a global optimal solution of the problem.
-This will imply that $\theta^*$ is optimal for \eqref{stat_implies_glob:1}.
-The proof builds on that of \cite[Thm.~4.2]{zhang2020variational}, with key modifications to accommodate the fact that the underlying OIR optimization problem is not convex, but \textit{quasiconvex} in the state-action occupancy measure.
+The proof builds on that of Theorem~4.2 of \cite{zhang2020variational}, with key modifications to accommodate the fact that the underlying OIR optimization problem is not convex, but \textit{quasiconvex} in the state-action occupancy measure. \newstuff{In particular, the result in \cite{zhang2020variational} holds for concave functionals of the state-action occupancy measure only, not ones involving \emph{quasiconcave} functionals.
+The critical innovation in the proof of Theorem \ref{thm:stationarity_implies_global_optimality_info_ratio} below is to leverage properties of the perspective transform combined with the smoothness conditions of Assumption 5.2 to extend the hidden concavity analysis of \cite{zhang2020variational} to the quasiconcave setting.} \begin{theorem} Let Assumptions \ref{assum:actor_conditions} and \ref{assum:hidden_concavity_info_ratio} hold.
+Let $\theta^*$ be a stationary point of \eqref{stat_implies_glob:1}, i.e., $\nabla \rho(\theta^*) = 0.$ Then $\theta^*$ is globally optimal for \eqref{stat_implies_glob:1}. \end{theorem} \begin{proof}